This morning we decided that we are either going stage a

 kids played around while we had cocktails and chatted up a cute couple from

+Denver.
 We both had kids the same age,

 they told us about the hike they’d taken that day.
+The cute mom said it was a five-mile hike that

 featured a beautiful lake filled with icebergs.
 Sounds great!
 I thought.
 Then